Igilq/KubeJS-python/README.md

 ```bash
 python kubejs.py
 ```

+When you run the application in GUI mode, it will:
+1. Attempt to launch the GUI window
+2. Ask you if you can see the GUI window
+3. If you can see it, you can proceed with using the GUI
+4. If you can't see it, you'll be asked if you want to try again or fall back to CLI mode

+This ensures that you can always use the application, even if there are issues with displaying the GUI.

 The GUI provides a more user-friendly interface with the following tabs:
 - **View Recipes**: Browse and manage existing recipes